DynamicDyno/dynamicdyno.github.io/hiking/_posts/2014-10-7-thru-hiking-fast-tips-and-tricks.md

 You're going to lose weight, and there's not much you can do about it.
 It's essential that you try to get as many calories as possible.
 I think the most I ever ate was about 4000 calories in a day.
 It was very hard for me to eat more than that, even eating very calorie dense foods.

 If you hike 25 - 30 miles a day with steep elevation gains and descents, you'll likely be burning up to 7500 calories.
 3500 calories is equal to a pound, so if you eat 4000 calories and burn 7500 in one day, you'll lose a pound.
-Remember Michael Phelps and [his crazy 12,000 calorie diet](http://linkhere.com){:rel="nofollow"}?
+Remember Michael Phelps and [his crazy 12,000 calorie diet](http://www.michaelphelps.net/michael-phelps-diet/){:rel="nofollow" target="_blank"}?
 Do whatever it takes to get your body more calories.
 You'll have more energy to hike further.

 ### 9. Carry less food